Privacy Policy

 When you create a Ciphera account, we collect:

 - Display name — Chosen by you, used for display and identification purposes.
-Encrypted at rest using AES-256-GCM.
+Like your email, it is stored only inside your client-encrypted account vault and never held on our servers in readable form.

 - Session metadata — Login timestamps, device type, and browser information for active session management.